Big Brother 2023 (Dutch and Belgian TV series)

+The final was on 1 April 2023 and the winner was Bart Vandenbroeck who won the jackpot of €73,338.
+The final was watched by 368.000 viewers in the Netherlands and 220.560 viewers in Belgium.
+Broadcoaster RTL 5 called the season a successful one, having more viewers then the previous season.

 Production

 Format

 Big Brother 2023 followed the same format as the previous seasons of the program.
 Housemates lived in isolation from the outside world in a custom-built house for a period of 100 days, hoping to be the last one to leave the house as the winner, and walk away with a large cash prize.

 Concept

 Producers of the reality show stated this season would be different compared to the other seasons.
 This was explained during the launch.
-This season the housemates had to play indivually.
+This season the housemates had to play individually.
 This was enhanced by introductions of the following new things: